This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Store and lock all guns and weapons.
 Make sure all guns are unloaded before you store them.
 Make sure your child cannot reach or find where weapons or bullets are kept.
 Never leave a loaded gun unattended.

 - Remind your child about emergency safety.
 Be sure your child knows what to do in case of a fire or other emergency.
-Teach your child how to call 911.
+Teach your child how to call your local emergency number (911 in the US).

 - Talk to your child about personal safety without making him or her anxious.
 Teach him or her that no one has the right to touch his or her private parts.
 Also explain that others should not ask your child to touch their private parts.
 Let your child know that he or she should tell you even if he or she is told not to.